 Dedicated to a Happier Year”.

-The translators, José M. Alvarez Flores and Ángela Pérez Gómez, who did a jolly job overall, turned “Happier Year” into “Better times”.
+The translators, José M. Alvarez Flores and Ángela Pérez Gómez, who did a wonderful, rigorous job overall, turned “Happier Year” into “Better times”.

 I’ll ignore, for a while, the concepts that homosexuality carries into the narrative: In structure, tone and dynamic, Maurice is a pretty typical romance novel.
 Its characters, most of the time, talk like those of romance novels, because they are in a romance novel: